karabayse/edabit/README.md

 * Return a string with the given number of "a"s
 * Return an array of numbers counting down from argument number
 * Rook attack
 * Return first and last parameters
+* Clear all the hurdles